fbpx

 We want to hear from you!

-What are you most excited to do when you visit Petra?
+Which of these things to do in Petra are you most excited for?
 Are you planning a trip to Jordan and still have questions?
 Leave your comment below and we’ll do our best to get back to you!

 1. Melissa says: